jamesaduncan/osom.guide/src/services.md

 ### Service managers publish Correction of Error documents when problems arise

 Building and running a service is challenging at times, and issues and problems occur regularly.
-To help the organisation learn in a methodical, systematic way, service managers write about the problems they face in [Correction of Error](/coe/) documents
+To help the organisation learn in a methodical, systematic way, service managers write about the problems they face in [Correction of Error](/coe/) documents.

 ## Service contracts